-Post-Treatment Vaccination Outcome: Text Message Survey
+Step 8: Post-Treatment Vaccination Outcome Telephone Survey

-The outcome variable is whether subjects received a COVID-19 vaccine after the initial video intervention.
-We will begin measuring the outcome for all 6,000 subjects after the six-week reporting period for the Low and High Cash treated subjects.
-We expect this to begin in approximately one week after the six-week deadline for Low and High cash subjects to indicate whether they had been vaccinated.
-Measurement of vaccine status will initially be conducted by a short text message survey sent to all participants' cell phone numbers (that are collected as part of the initial intervention).
-Subjects receive a payment of \$1.00 for participating in the follow-up survey.
+One outcome variable is whether subjects report having received a COVID-19 vaccine after the initial video intervention.
+We will begin measuring the outcome for all 6,500 subjects six-week after the video treatment.
+Measurement of vaccine status will initially be conducted by a short voice call survey to all participants' (cell phone numbers are collected as part of the initial intervention):

-The text message survey will ask the following questions:
+The voice survey will ask the following questions:

-- Have you received a COVID-19 vaccine?

-- Date that you received a COVID-19 vaccine?

-- If you have received a COVID-19 vaccine;

-- If it's possible, would you please send a copy of your vaccine certificate to the Candour team via e-mail or WhatsApp?
-We will compensate you with an additional \$2.00 cell phone money credit for you uploaded vaccination certificate.

-- Small number of post-treatment questions.
+- Have you received a COVID-19 vaccine? - If yes, date that you received a COVID-19 vaccine? - Have you recently purchased a solar charging device? - If, yes approximate date your purchased this device? - Small number of post-treatment questions.